-Weak princes and fat bureaucrats and traitors mumble platitudes and empty praises about actions they never knew and men they cannot hope to emulate.
+Somewhere above you among the living weak princes and fat bureaucrats and rank traitors mumble platitudes and empty praises about actions they never knew and men they cannot hope to emulate.

 You hear their prattle, dim and far away outside the brass doors that seal the caverns of your long sleep.
 You want them to go, to leave you and your brothers in arms to your brown study of eternity.

-“Princes and bureaucrats, be silent.
+“Princes and bureaucrats and traitors, be silent.
 Be gone.
-We are now and forever one with the sea and the sky and the wind and the steel rain.
+We are now and forever one with the sea and the sky and the wind.
+We braved the steel rain.
 We march on.”